djvaron/djvaron.github.io/about.md

 My work revolves around satellite remote sensing of atmospheric composition and how we can use it to help mitigate human impacts on the environment.

-A major focus has been on quantifying atmospheric methane emissions and trends across a range of scales.
-Another is on observing nitrogen oxides at meter-scale resolution from space.
+A major focus is on quantifying atmospheric methane emissions and trends across scales.
+Another is on advancing high-resolution observations of air pollution.

 See my <a href="https://varon.mit.edu/">lab website</a> or <a href="{{ site.url }}/daniel_varon_cv.pdf" target="_blank">CV</a> for more information.